 - We use Amazon Web Services to mitigate potential distributed denial-of-service (“DDoS”) attacks and use AWS WAF to mitigate any attacks on applications for defense in depth.

 - Rate limits and ReCaptcha are in place to thwart brute-force and automated scripting attacks.

 - Admin panels are not exposed to public and only few authorized people have access to it.

-- Quadency conducts regular pen-testing of applications/infrastructure as per OWASP top 10 standard to figure out loopholes before each and every code deployment to make sure production code is vulnerability free.
+- Quadency conducts regular pen-testing of applications and infrastructure as per OWASP top 10 standard and compliance to these standards is tested before each and every code deployment to make sure production code is vulnerability free.
 Our choice of vendor for this service is AppSecure

 Further, we ask users not to reuse their Quadency password on other sites and generate exchange API keys with limited permissions granting our systems only the access required by the user.